daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

     }

 The Kolmogorov-Smirnov test as implemented works for any data with a ``Clone`` and an ``Ord`` trait implementation in Rust.
-It would be possible, maybe a little eccentric, to test two samples of characters, strings or lists.
+So it is possible, but pretty useless, to test samples of characters, strings and lists.

-If you have floating point or integer data to test, you can use the included test runners, ``ks_f64.rs`` and ``ks_i32.rs``.
-These operate on single-column headerless data files and test the samples against each other at the 0.95 confidence level.
+If you have floating point or integer data to test, you can use the included test runner binaries, ``ks_f64`` and ``ks_i32``.
+These operate on single-column headerless data files and test two commandline argument filenames against each other at 95% confidence.

 .. sourcecode:: bash